gradvohl/YAPTT/introduction/README.md

 # Introduction
-In this section, we will give some basic information about how threads work using PThreads.
-Also, we will present the first examples, which explain the fundamental structures for writing codes for threads in PThreads.
+In this section, I will give some basic information about how threads work using the PThreads API.
+Also, I will present a first example, which explains the fundamental structures for writing codes for threads using PThreads.

 I divided this section is the following topics:
 - [Brief Overview of Threads](#Brief-Overview-of-Threads)
 - [Schematic of Multithread Processing using PThreads](#Schematic-of-Multithread-Processing-using-PThreads)
 - [Thread Signature](#Thread-Signature)
 - [Time to Code](#Time-to-Code)

 ## Brief Overview of Threads